dtquantumc-zz/quantumKit/steiner/steiner-dw.md

 We step through the reasoning in bite-sized chunks, starting with the problem of connecting three cities.

+### Historical note
+*Swiss mathematician Jacob Steiner (1796-1863) solved and popularized the problem of joining three villages by a system of roads of minimum total length; the problem evolved to many variants, originating the class of 'combinatorial optimization' problems.
+Jacob Steiner’s work is allegedly independent but not the first; Pierre de Fermat (1601-1665) already proposed it to Evangelista Torricelli (1608-1647) two centuries in advance.
+Even before, this problem had been discussed in a 1647 book by the Italian mathematician Bonaventura Francesco Cavalieri (1598- 1647).*

 ---

 *Exercise 1 (choosing sides).* Suppose $A$, $B$ and $C$ are separated